swestner-loyalty/API-Guide/Home.md

   Here we have a one to one relationship between the collector and their config.
 In this case we do not need to pluralize.
 If the collector had more than one conifg, then we would need to pluralize like `/collectors/{id}/configs/{cid}`

   ## **MUST** use normalized paths without empty path segments and trailing slashes
-  Resources must not end with a slash
+  Resources must not end with a slash or contain empty path segments

   *Incorrect* : `api.airmiles.ca/collectors/1234/`
                 `api.airmiles.ca/collectors/1234//`